ucd-operatingsystem-purple-s18/pintos-p3/readme.md

 	### Other accesses: anywhere between %esp and PHYS_BASE
 		■ Accesses to stack pages that have been paged out
 		■ Accesses above the stack pointer after %esp has been decremented (i.e. with SUB $n %esp)
-## All pages on the stack (except the first one) must be
+## All pages on the stack (except the first one) must bevallocated lazily
-allocated lazily
 ## You should limit stack size to a constant as most OSes do
 	### Why is this a good idea?
 ====================
-Memory Mapped Files
+#Memory Mapped Files
 ## Implement the mmap() and munmap() system calls
 ## Per-Process Data Structure: mmap Page Table
 	### Keeps track of file -> page mappings for the process